2qar/sent-pdf/README.md

 # sent-pdf
-PDF sucks, but so does school.

-I made this so I don't have to take my laptop to school to give a presentation with sent.
+[sent](https://tools.suckless.org/sent/) is a convenient tool for making simple presentations, but it doesn't provide any export functionality.

+This fork allows you to export your slides to PDF.

+## Usage

-Press 'g' (preferably while fullscreen) and sent will flip through all of your slides and spit them out as a PDF.
+Press 'g' and sent will flip through all of your slides and generate a PDF.
+Note that slide sizes will be based on the window size.

-Dependencies
+## Dependencies

 * Xlib
 * Xft